Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Performance improvements

-With version 5.3 we significantly improved memory usage and improved log processing performance improvement.
-You can see the result in separate blog post Performance comparison between Collectord, Fluentd and Fluent-bit.
+With version 5.3 we significantly improved memory usage and log processing performance.
+You can see the result in a separate blog post Performance comparison between Collectord, Fluentd and Fluent-bit.

 Upgrade instructions